 If you are here to write a comment and say ‘THiS iSnT lOw FoDmAp’ – firstly, read on.
 Secondly, if apple really doesn’t work for you in any capacity, may I direct you to some of my low FODMAP cake recipes?
 This olive oil cake or my chocolate cake, for example.

 It might surprise you that this gluten free apple cake can indeed be FODMAP aware.
 A medium Granny Smith apple weighs around 150g once the core and tough parts are removed.
-At the time of writing, Monash states that Granny Smith apple is low FODMAP in 25g serves.
+As of May 2024, Monash states that Granny Smith apple is low FODMAP in 25g serves.
 This cake serves 8-10, meaning each slice has an average of around 15-18g of apple.
 This puts the apple within a FODMAP appropriate serve.

 Of course, if apples or fructose and sorbitol give you no issues, you can add as many as you like.
 More on that below.